 - Many local businesses have had to suspend or downgrade services and/or operating hours.
 If you find yourself being tempted by online shopping while stuck at home, see if there is a local option from a store that will deliver;

-- We know that there will likely be reduced travel over spring break, as well as limitations to programming availability for kids and youth.
-If you know parents that are struggling to think of things to do at home or in town with their children - share your ideas or plans with one another for craft projects or other activities that kids can do to stay busy (and help keep both kids and parents sane!);
+- If you know parents that are struggling to think of things to do at home or in town with their children - share your ideas or plans with one another for craft projects or other activities that kids can do to stay busy (and help keep both kids and parents sane!);

 Prince Rupert has been through a lot together, and we know helping each other comes naturally to our residents.
 We are all in this together!